rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 **Scenario B - Consumer Trend Prediction:**
 1. "What is the aggregate demand trend for 'winter outerwear' in the Northeast?
 Show me the year-over-year growth"
 2. "Generate a 6-month demand forecast for 'home fitness equipment' shipments in California and Florida"
-3. "Which skincare product categories are seeing the fastest growth in shipments to millennial-heavy zip codes?"
+3. "Which skincare product categories are seeing the fastest growth in shipments across major metro areas?"
 4. "Compare the seasonal patterns for jewelry and accessories between New York and Los Angeles"
-5. "Identify emerging trends in vitamins and supplements in health-conscious demographics"
+5. "Identify emerging trends in vitamins and supplements in high-growth markets"

 ### Technical Notes:
 - Agent Engine ID: `6031502975560581120`